Moving from San Diego to Oakland, CA

 Best movers from San Diego to Oakland

-Safeway Moving is our top-rated full-service pick for larger moves from San Diego to Oakland.
-With 14 years in the moving industry and service throughout California, they're a strong fit for intrastate moves of 496 miles.
+Safeway Moving is our best overall value pick for full-service moves from San Diego to Oakland.
+With 14 years in the moving industry, statewide service throughout California, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 496 miles with the logistics infrastructure most local operators can't match.

 Moving the reverse route?
 We've got you covered with our Oakland to San Diego guide.